FlorGermano/recruitment-lead-data-manager/README.md

 Please fork this repository to prevent overwriting the task’s description.

-Once the task is completed, please ensure to add the following users as collaborators:
+Once the task is completed, please push to a Github repository and make sure to add the following users as collaborators:

 - [JHevia23](https://github.com/JHevia23)
 - [ppfreitas](https://github.com/ppfreitas)